‘Mount Etna is erupting, look!’ Tourists flee as volcano spews ash and lava

 Dozens of people were seen scrambling down Europe’s largest active volcano after it was shaken by tremors that were widely felt in surrounding towns and villages.

-Billowing clouds were visible from some distance, with images showing the eruption was visible from the Ancient Theatres of Taormina, about 18 miles away.
+Billowing clouds were visible from some distance, with images showing the eruption visible from the Ancient Theatre of Taormina, about 45 kilometres away.

 However, the eruption was confined to the summit and did not threaten any visitor zones or local towns, officials said.

-It began in the early hours of Monday morning following volcanic tremors, and Italy’s National Institute of Geophysics and Volcanology said eruption activity has continued since then with “increasing intensity” and was “almost continuous”, with the potential to further increase.
+It began in the early hours of Monday morning following volcanic tremors, and Italy’s National Institute of Geophysics and Volcanology said eruption activity has continued since then with “increasing intensity” and was “almost continuous”, with the potential to escalate further.

 But Sicilian officials and volcanic experts reassured locals and tourists alike that the closely monitored eruption posed no danger to those on the Mediterranean island.

-“Although this can appear terrifying to tourists visiting the volcano, this activity is nothing unusual for Mount Etna, which is almost continually active and has these sorts of eruptions every year or two,” Bill McGuire, professor emeritus of geophysical and climate hazards at UCL told The Independent.
+“Although this can appear terrifying to tourists visiting the volcano, this activity is nothing unusual for Mount Etna, which is almost continually active and has these sorts of eruptions every year or two,” Bill McGuire, professor emeritus of geophysical and climate hazards at University College London told The Independent.

 Locals close to the volcano took Monday’s eruption in their stride.

-“Mount Etna is erupting, look!” said Giorgio, a local hotel owner who said the eruptions are regular and that Sicilians in the ancient port city of Catania are now used to regular disturbances which can coat the area in a thin layer of ash.
+“Mount Etna is erupting, look!” said Giorgio, a local hotel owner who explained the eruptions are regular and that Sicilians in the port city of Catania are now used to regular disturbances which can coat the area in a thin layer of ash.

-In the centre of the city, celebrations continued for Festa della Repubblica, a national holiday marking the foundation of the modern Italian republic in 1946.
-Tourists near the Basilica Cattedrale di Sant'Agata queued for gelato in the 29C heat as plumes of smoke drifted skywards in the distance.
+In the centre of Catania, celebrations continued for Festa della Repubblica, a national holiday marking the foundation of the modern Italian republic in 1946.
+Tourists near the Basilica Cattedrale di Sant’Agata queued for gelato in the 29C heat as plumes of smoke drifted skywards in the distance.

 It was one of more than a dozen eruptions this year alone at Mount Etna, which is also known as the ‘Lady of the Rings’ due to rings of water vapour it can produce.

-Professor Dougal Jerrem, a volcanologist and geologist, said this week’s eruption on Etna followed plenty of recent eruptive behaviour.
+Professor Dougal Jerram, a volcanologist and geologist, said this week’s eruption on Etna followed plenty of recent eruptive behaviour.

 “There was around, I think, 13 reported eruptions in the year.
 And often they can be quite small.
 Occasionally, they can start with an explosive phase like this one has,” he told The Independent.